Zofran During Pregnancy linked to Heart Defects, Cleft Palate and other Birth Defects

 Speak with an experienced lawyer at Levin Simes Abrams for a free case consultation to learn more about the dangers of Zofran and how to file a lawsuit against GlaxoSmithKline.
 Levin Simes is a nationally recognized law firm and is currently accepting Zofran pregnancy related birth defect cases in all 50 states.

-If you or a loved one experienced a Zofran pregnancy birth defect including cleft palate, cleft lip or heart defects, contact our lawyers immediately using the form on this page.
-You may also call us toll free at 1-888-426-4156, 24 hours a day, or email us at [email protected].
+If you or a loved one experienced a Zofran pregnancy birth defect cleft palate or structural heart defect, contact our lawyers immediately through the contact us button on this page.

 Levin Simes Abrams has Recovered $500 Million on Behalf of its Clients